waku-org/docs.waku.org/docs/overview/index.md

 ### Service Network

-Waku provides developers with a convenient solution for building decentralized communication systems, eliminating the need to start from scratch or depend on centralized systems.
+Waku provides developers with a convenient solution for building decentralized communication systems, eliminating the need to build a peer-to-peer network from scratch.
 Node operators can offer several services, such as:

 - Storing messages for offline devices.
 - Enabling bandwidth-saving access to the [Relay](/overview/concepts/protocols#relay) network through [Light Push](/overview/concepts/protocols#light-push) and [Filter](/overview/concepts/protocols#filter) protocols.